 Setting the Kent Police budget

-The PCC is responsible for the Kent Police budget of £353.2m for 2019/20.
-He uses this money to make Kent a safer place to live and work and, as taxpayers, you have a right to see how he spends it.
+The PCC is responsible for the Kent Police budget of £409.3 for 2021/22.
+He uses this money to make Kent a safer place to live and work.
+This sum takes into account predicted savings of £6.5 million.

 |Grants and victim services awarded by the PCC||4.2|

 The PCC is responsible for setting the police part of the council tax bill, known as the police precept.

 Following consultation with the public and local partners, the PCC's proposal to set the precept for 2021/22 at £218.15 for an average (Band D) property was approved at a meeting of the Kent and Medway Police and Crime Panel on 4 February 2021.
 This is an increase of £15, or 7.4%, on the 2020/21 precept.

 Our council tax leaflet outlines how your money is spent.